AlexFengCisco/Telemetry_Receiver/Telemetry_Machine_Learning_Engine/README.md

 #### Affinity Propagation Cluster

-    Non supvervised learning , auto clustering training data sets, and labeld with cluster ID. labels means cluster IDs , use affinity propagration to cluster all datas in a EU space with instance to center labels count is unpredictable , should be based on data set samples.
+    Non supvervised learning , auto clustering training data sets, and labeld with cluster ID.
+    Use affinity propagration to clustering dataset in an EU space with instance to center labels count is unpredictable , should based on data set samples.
-    Note, EU space is multi dimention space , in this case, 100X100 3D
+    Note, EU space is multi dimension space , in this case, 100X100 3D

-##### sample dataset
+##### generate sample dataset

+    x, _ = datasets.make_blobs(n_samples=100, centers=2,n_features=2, random_state=10)
-    centers means in 2D how many clusters will be generated, features means 2D
+    #centers means in 2D how many clusters will be generated, features means 2D

 ![N|Solid](ap_cluster_sample_data.png)